 America’s oldest and largest live interactive history experience, Colonial Williamsburg’s 301-acre Historic Area brings Virginia’s 18th-century capital city to life every day.
 Take a carriage ride, visit the shops and taverns where Thomas Jefferson, Patrick Henry and others conceived the ideals of liberty, independence and personal freedom that influenced the founding of the nation.
 Listen as the Declaration of Independence is read to the citizens.
 March from the Capitol to the Courthouse as Washington and his troops begin their journey toward Yorktown and victory.

 Explore America’s Historic Triangle along a 23-mile route that traces America’s founding from discovery to independence.
-The Colonial Parkway, part of the Colonial National Historical Park, links Jamestown Settlement, Historic Jamestowne, Colonial Williamsburg, Yorktown Battlefield and the Yorktown Victory Center.
+The Colonial Parkway, part of the Colonial National Historical Park, links Jamestown Settlement, Historic Jamestowne, Colonial Williamsburg, Yorktown Battlefield and the American Revolution Museum at Yorktown.
 Enjoy spectacular views of the James and York rivers along this “All American Road.”

-A museum of the American Revolution, the Yorktown Victory Center chronicles America’s struggle for independence, from colonial unrest to the formation of the new nation.
-A timeline, films and exhibits highlight the experiences of ordinary men and women who lived during the Revolutionary era.
+The American Revolution Museum at Yorktown chronicles America’s struggle for independence, from colonial unrest to the formation of the new nation.
+A timeline, films and immersive exhibits highlight the experiences of ordinary men and women who lived during the Revolutionary era.
 Outdoors, experience a soldier’s life while mustering with troops in a re-created Continental Army encampment.
-On a re-created Revolution-period farm, help with chores such as weeding the garden and processing flax.
-In the exhibition galleries, see a rare broadside printing of the Declaration of Independence.
+On a re-created Revolution-period farm, see food prepared over an open hearth.
+In the exhibition galleries, see a rare July 1776 broadside printing of the Declaration of Independence.